 MARGA AND DESI

-an artistic work could be a combination of these two modes.
-This predicament
+On the contrary an artistic work could be a combination of these two modes.
+This

-should not be construed that the difference between these two was limited to
+not be construed that the difference between these two was limited to vocabulary

 At another level, ‘maarga’ is a linguistic style which is suffused with Sanskrit words and by and large adopts prosodic patterns that are borrowed from Sanskrit.
 They do not constitute the layman’s cup of tea.
 Only scholars can enjoy the nuances of the poetic expression.
 They do not take to singing or recitation easily.
 Public rendering of such works is not the done thing.
 Most of the literary works that belong to the Champu genre are ‘maarga kaavyaas’.

 works that prefer Kannada to Sanskrit, favour recitation and musical renderings,